 This depends on who manufactures the product:

-If you are the manufacturer.
-It’s a good idea to buy UPCs for your products, print labels for them, and make sure you always refer to them.
+- If you are the manufacturer.
+Whether you have your own retail store, sell through Amazon, or are a wholesaler, it’s a good idea to buy UPCs for your products.
+You should print labels for them, and make sure you to always refer to them.

 Guidelines for creating SKUs: